 Downtown is the true heart of Santa Barbara, where all of the action emanates from tree-lined State Street.
 This is where you’ll find the biggest concentration of shops and eateries, along with museums, galleries, theaters, architectural landmarks, and nightlife.
 To help allow for added space to safely social distance, State Street is closed between Gutierrez and Sola blocks to vehicular traffic.
 You can now use this area for walking and biking.
 However, please walk and bike with use caution, as many restaurants have expanded service onto the sidewalks and streets.

 As you wander downtown, admire the picturesque red-tile roofs, white-washed adobe buildings, and splashes of fuchsia bougainvillea as you meander through the many open-air paseos with their bubbling fountains and colorful tilework.
 This neighborhood guide will help make you feel like a part of the community too.
 Read on for more insider tips on where to eat and shop and what to see and do Downtown.

 Things to Do:

 Downtown Santa Barbara is arts and entertainment central.
-Check out the latest temporary exhibitions and impressive permanent collection at the Santa Barbara Museum of Art—admission to the museum is currently free.
-Pop into the Museum of Contemporary Art Santa Barbara to view the ever-changing and cutting-edge group and solo exhibitions.
+Check out the latest temporary exhibitions and impressive permanent collection at the Santa Barbara Museum of Art—admission to the museum is currently $10.
+Pop into Sullivan Goss: An American Gallery to view the ever-changing and cutting-edge exhibitions.

 See how local architect and “Like a Local” downtown guru Jeff Shelton puts a contemporary spin on Santa Barbara’s signature architectural style.
 Take a self-guided walking tour of his imaginative downtown buildings that include restaurants, residences, and mixed-use projects.